Frequency-dependent selection: Negative

 The first explicit statement of frequency-dependent selection appears to have been by Edward Bagnall Poulton in 1884, on the way that predators could maintain color polymorphisms in their prey.

-Perhaps the best known early modern statement of the principle is Bryan Clarke's 1962 paper on apostatic selection (a synonym of negative frequency-dependent selection).
+Perhaps the best known early modern statement of the principle is Bryan Clarke's 1962 paper on apostatic selection (a form of negative frequency-dependent selection).
 Clarke discussed predator attacks on polymorphic British snails, citing Luuk Tinbergen's classic work on searching images as support that predators such as birds tended to specialize in common forms of palatable species.
 Clarke later argued that frequency-dependent balancing selection could explain molecular polymorphisms (often in the absence of heterosis) in opposition to the neutral theory of molecular evolution.

 Another example is plant self-incompatibility alleles.
 When two plants share the same incompatibility allele, they are unable to mate.
 Thus, a plant with a new (and therefore, rare) allele has more success at mating, and its allele spreads quickly through the population.

-Another similar example is csd alleles of honey bee.
+A similar example is the csd alleles of the honey bee.
 A larva that is homozygous at csd is inviable.
 Therefore rare alleles spread through the population, pushing the gene pool toward an ideal equilibrium where every allele is equally common.

 The major histocompatibility complex (MHC) is involved in the recognition of foreign antigens and cells.
 Frequency-dependent selection may explain the high degree of polymorphism in the MHC.

 In behavioral ecology, negative frequency-dependent selection often maintains multiple behavioral strategies within a species.
 A classic example is the Hawk-Dove model of interactions among individuals in a population.
 In a population with two traits A and B, being one form is better when most members are the other form.
 As another example, male common side-blotched lizards have three morphs, which either defend large territories and maintain large harems of females, defend smaller territories and keep one female, or mimic females in order to sneak matings from the other two morphs.
 These three morphs participate in a rock paper scissors sort of interaction such that no one morph completely outcompetes the other two.
 Another example occurs in the scaly-breasted munia, where certain individuals become scroungers and others become producers.

-A common misconception is that negative frequency-dependent selection causes the genetic diversity of influenza haemagglutinin (HA) glycoproteins.
-This is not an example of negative frequency-dependent selection.
-This is because the rate at which a particular influenza strain will spread is linked to absolute abundance, not relative abundance.